DimitriPalmer22/Relapse-Code-Documentation/_temp/02-22 Relapse Power Videos.md

 This document provides a brief description for each of the powers in the game and provides links to videos that show the powers in action.

+> NOTE: Any power that is not in this list is probably not going to be in the game.

 # Neuros
 #### Chain Lightning